roq-trading/roq-cpp-samples/src/roq/samples/example-1/README.md

     ~/coinbase-pro.sock
 ```

+> Verbose logging can be enabled by setting the `ROQ_v` environment
+> variable to a non-zero value, e.g. by prefixing your command line
+> with `ROQ_v=1`.

-> The paths used for the UNIX domain sockets obviously depend on how
+> The paths used for the UNIX domain sockets will depend on how
 > you configure and launch your gateways.